-Nio will enter its first overseas market by beginning customer deliveries in Norway this month.
-Prior to the Norwegian launch, Nio has confirmed that it plans to enter Germany as well.
+Nio has entered its first overseas market last year by beginning customer deliveries in Norway.
+Before the Norwegian launch, Nio had confirmed that it plans to enter Germany as well.

 During Nio’s Q2 2021 earnings conference call, William Bin Li, the company’s Founder, Chairman, and CEO, revealed that the company has its eyes on more European markets and that Germany is one of them.
 However, it is in no rush and will gradually expand its footprint, perfecting operations in each country before going to the next.

 Of course, we’re going to enter more markets in Europe, including Germany.
 For most of the products we’re going to deliver to Europe is going to be based on the NIO technology platform 2.0 except the ES8.William Bin Li, Founder, Chairman, and CEO, Nio (Q2 2021 earnings conference call)

 First Nio model in Germany

 Nio is entering Norway with the ES8, but it has a different plan for Deutschland.
 The company has confirmed that it will launch the ET7 as its first model in the country by the end of 2022.
 Moreover, if there’s enough demand for the ET7 in Europe, the Chinese automaker will consider local manufacturing.
 It is open to collaborating with OEMs and evaluating joint manufacturing in the continent.
 The ET7 made its European debut in Germany in September.